DarkNand/you2xbmc/README.md

 and finally it uses python-xbmc to send the information via json.
 It also creates a text file at the home user folder called xbmcIP.txt in which it reads from the last used ip address.
 No support for username and password yet.

+To install:

+pip install pafy
+pip install xbmc-json

+If you're using linux, then you also need to have the python tk package: apt-get install python-tk
+If you don't already have it.